leotaku/flycheck-hunspell/README.md

 In particular it (ab)uses its "-u1" flag which provides a ispell-like (though not 100% compatible) communication format that can be parsed.

-The package currently defines checkers for TeX with fixed languages (de).
+The package currently defines checkers for TeX, dynamic languages (using the ispell-dictionary).
 This is done because the author of this package pefers it for their workflow.

-<a id="orgb0e38ef"></a>
+<a id="org84b8542"></a>

 ## Installation